Custom Bottled Water Label Design: File Specs, QR Codes, and Design Tips

 Label Material and Print Quality

 The design only matters if the label holds up.
 Cheap paper labels wrinkle, peel, and smear when they get wet.
-Since water bottles end up in coolers, ice buckets, and sweaty hands, a paper label is going to look bad within an hour.
+Water bottles end up in coolers, ice buckets, and sweaty hands, and a paper label is going to look bad within an hour.

-At My Label Water, we print on waterproof polymer material with full-color printing.
+We print on waterproof polymer (BOPP) material with full-color printing.
 The labels will not peel, run, or wrinkle when wet.
 They stay sharp whether the bottle is sitting in ice at a trade show or in a hotel room mini-fridge.
+A label that looks like it survived a cooler is not the first impression you want to leave.

 Common Label Design Mistakes